 Impacts on the following aspects of system performance are being analysed:

-Task 17 activities predominantly consisted of preparing a technology assessment report on trends and providing opportunities for member countries to exchange information.
+Task 17 activities predominantly consisted of preparing a technology assessment final task report on trends and providing opportunities for member countries to exchange information.

 Thus, working methods included: